johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 If you reload the protected/private route (after login), this page will not redirect the user to the login page.
 Instead, it will keep the logged-in user on the protected route.👍

 You Must implement Email-password based authentication.
 You will have to implement the Registration and the login page.
 Users should be able to toggle between Login and Registration view.
 You can use react firebase hook to implement the login system.
-And don't forget to make the Email and password field a required field.
+And don't forget to make the Email and password field a required field.👍

 Also, implement at least one extra login, which could be (facebook, github, google, etc).

-Once logged in, the log out/sign out button should appear on the header, which will log out the user once clicked.
+Once logged in, the log out/sign out button should appear on the header, which will log out the user once clicked.👍

 Add two more routes. one route will be blogs.
 On the blog page, you will need to answer these three questions.
 This won't be a protected route